XinghuaGao/IoT-building-data/README.md

 ## This Repository and the Source Code

-This repository serves as the index for the related research results and legacy code developed in the early stages, as described in [this paper](Papers/IoT_Framework.pdf).
+This repository serves as the index for the related research results and early-stage legacy code, as described in [this paper](Papers/IoT_Framework.pdf).

 ## Project Team and Contributors